Sandotech/water-jug-api/README.md

     }
     ```

-## How to run this API
+## How to Run This API

 ### Prerequisites

-To run it in your local machine you'll need these packages installed:
+To run it on your local machine, you'll need these packages installed:

 - Node.js
 - npm